 Students must clear days off with faculty first before committing to other meetings, etc. This is especially important with meetings that may be held during class days.
+Students that are excused from clinical or class to attend meetings are required to submit a reflective paper after attending the meeting.
+These should be 2-3 pages in length and submitted to all program administrative faculty within 1 week of the meeting conclusion.

 NO student should sign up for an anesthesia review course unless it has been approved by the Program Director.
 The program is attempting to set up a review course that will be offered on campus or within driving distance towards the end of the program.